 The first single, Chief Inspector, was called a “psychedelic noir thriller” by Divine Magazine, who observed that it “delves deep into the noir history of Los Angeles, weaving a psychological tale of a man attempting to detach himself from his own shadow, only to confront the consequences of suppressing his true identity.”
 Indie Artist Buzz noted the track “has a mischievous air that’s addictive as well as it is free flowing…[a] story of a detective who becomes the hunted but has a larger meaning.”
 Modern Mystery explained, “to evoke the LA noir imagery used in the song’s lyrics, the singer and the video’s producer Ross Kolton, were drawn to the iconic 1973 Robert Altman classic ‘The Long Goodbye’ for its visually unique take on noir in the sunshine.”

 Next, Stephen released Tokyo, a song that “explodes and makes the listener want to sing along” (Roadie Music).
-Modern Mystery called it “the folk rock hit we needed,” and summarized, “It’s a knock on the window of reality, beckoning listeners to join him on a journey to a magical place that two people create together, even in the face of climate destruction.”
+Modern Mystery called it “the folk rock hit we needed,” and summarized, “It’s a knock on the window of reality, beckoning listeners to join Stephen on a journey to a magical place that two people create together, even in the face of climate destruction.”
 Indie Artist Buzz astutely noted, “In a fun twist, ‘Tokyo’ has nothing to do with the city.”

-Then, dropped as the third and final single for the summer, Virus Vaccine: a Newmanesque ballad that wasn’t about Covid at all, but rather about a man misapplying the idea that what doesn’t kill you makes you stronger.
+Then, dropped as the third and final single for the summer of 2023, Virus Vaccine: a Newmanesque ballad that wasn’t about Covid at all, but rather about a man misapplying the idea that what doesn’t kill you makes you stronger.
 It delivered a message “as intellectually stimulating as it is emotionally resonant, offering a mirror to our collective struggle with self-understanding” (Vents Magazine), and a video that saw Stephen embracing exposure therapy to questionable effect.

 “It’s a haunting track that blurs the line between reality and dreamscape,” said Vents Magazine.
 “By the time the song reaches its wordless chorus, it feels like the dam has finally broken, releasing all the bottled-up tension in a rush of emotion,” was the reaction from Subba-Cultcha.
 “The crescendo hits hard, with the music swelling into a swirling, chaotic storm before pulling back into reflective stillness.“